odpi/egeria-docs/site/docs/guides/developer/resource-connectors/overview.md

 ## Understand the connector interface

 Now that you have the *connector provider* to instantiate your *connector*, you need to understand what your connector actually needs to do.
-For a service to use your connector, the connector must provide a set of methods that are relevant to that service.
+For a service to use your connector, the connector must omplement the Open Connector Framework methods plus the specific API used to access the resource.

-!!! example "Example: data engine proxy connector interface"
-    For example, the [data engine proxy services](/services/data-engine-proxy-services) integrate metadata from data engines with Egeria.
-To integrate DataStage with Egeria, we want our [`DataStageConnector` :material-github:](https://github.com/odpi/egeria-connector-ibm-information-server/blob/main/datastage-adapter/src/main/java/org/odpi/egeria/connectors/ibm/datastage/dataengineconnector/DataStageConnector.java){ target=gh } to be used by the data engine proxy services.
-Therefore, the connector needs to extend [`DataEngineConnectorBase` :material-github:](https://github.com/odpi/egeria/blob/main/open-metadata-implementation/governance-servers/data-engine-proxy-services/data-engine-proxy-connector/src/main/java/org/odpi/openmetadata/governanceservers/dataengineproxy/connectors/DataEngineConnectorBase.java){ target=gh }, because this defines the methods needed by the data engine proxy services.

-!!! example "Example: OMRS repository connector interface"
-    Likewise, we want our [`IGCOMRSRepositoryConnector` :material-github:](https://github.com/odpi/egeria-connector-ibm-information-server/blob/main/igc-adapter/src/main/java/org/odpi/egeria/connectors/ibm/igc/repositoryconnector/IGCOMRSRepositoryConnector.java){ target=gh } to integrate IGC with Egeria as a metadata repository.
-Therefore, the connector needs to extend [`OMRSRepositoryConnector` :material-github:](https://github.com/odpi/egeria/blob/main/open-metadata-implementation/repository-services/repository-services-apis/src/main/java/org/odpi/openmetadata/repositoryservices/connectors/stores/metadatacollectionstore/repositoryconnector/OMRSRepositoryConnector.java){ target=gh }, because this defines the methods needed to integrate with [Open Metadata Repository Services (OMRS)](/services/omrs).

 How would you know to extend these base classes?
 The *connector provider* implementations in the previous step each extended a base class specific to the type of connector they provide ([`DataEngineConnectorProviderBase` :material-github:](https://github.com/odpi/egeria/blob/main/open-metadata-implementation/governance-servers/data-engine-proxy-services/data-engine-proxy-connector/src/main/java/org/odpi/openmetadata/governanceservers/dataengineproxy/connectors/DataEngineConnectorProviderBase.java){ target=gh } and [`OMRSRepositoryConnectorProviderBase` :material-github:](https://github.com/odpi/egeria/blob/main/open-metadata-implementation/repository-services/repository-services-apis/src/main/java/org/odpi/openmetadata/repositoryservices/connectors/stores/metadatacollectionstore/repositoryconnector/OMRSRepositoryConnectorProviderBase.java){ target=gh }).
 These *connector* base classes ([`DataEngineConnectorBase` :material-github:](https://github.com/odpi/egeria/blob/main/open-metadata-implementation/governance-servers/data-engine-proxy-services/data-engine-proxy-connector/src/main/java/org/odpi/openmetadata/governanceservers/dataengineproxy/connectors/DataEngineConnectorBase.java){ target=gh } and [`OMRSRepositoryConnector` :material-github:](https://github.com/odpi/egeria/blob/main/open-metadata-implementation/repository-services/repository-services-apis/src/main/java/org/odpi/openmetadata/repositoryservices/connectors/stores/metadatacollectionstore/repositoryconnector/OMRSRepositoryConnector.java){ target=gh }) are in the same package structure as those *connector provider* base classes.

-In both cases, by extending the abstract classes ([`DataEngineConnectorBase` :material-github:](https://github.com/odpi/egeria/blob/main/open-metadata-implementation/governance-servers/data-engine-proxy-services/data-engine-proxy-connector/src/main/java/org/odpi/openmetadata/governanceservers/dataengineproxy/connectors/DataEngineConnectorBase.java){ target=gh } and [`OMRSRepositoryConnector` :material-github:](https://github.com/odpi/egeria/blob/main/open-metadata-implementation/repository-services/repository-services-apis/src/main/java/org/odpi/openmetadata/repositoryservices/connectors/stores/metadatacollectionstore/repositoryconnector/OMRSRepositoryConnector.java){ target=gh }) your connector must implement the methods these abstract classes define.
-These general methods implement your services (data engine proxy services and OMRS), without needing to know anything about the underlying technology.
-Therefore, you can simply "plug-in" the underlying technology: any technology with a connector that implements these methods can run your service.
-Furthermore, each technology-specific connector can decide how best to implement those methods for itself.

 ## Code the connector itself